WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     Would it be better or worse to add support for metadata?
     We don't know.
 -   The initial implementation of MDSC was built on RSA.
-However, many components of it (and their explaination) would be greatly simplified by using elliptic curve cryptography, because the smaller keysize could mean that directly embedding the keys is feasible.
+However, many components of it (and their explanation) would be greatly simplified by using elliptic curve cryptography, because the smaller keysize could mean that directly embedding the keys is feasible.
 -   A step-by-step writeup of the algorithms used by Datashards needs